freeCodeCamp/guide/src/pages/bootstrap/index.md

 ```

-Additionally, you can download all of Bootstraps source files including Sass, JavaScript, and build system with Bower, Composer, Meteor, or npm.
+Or, alternatively, you can download all of Bootstraps source files including Sass, JavaScript, and the build system with Bower, Composer, Meteor, or npm.
 This allows greater control and the option to include or exclude modules as needed.

 `npm install bootstrap@4.0.0-beta`

-`gem install bootstrap -v 4.0.0.alpha6`
+`gem install bootstrap -v 4.0.0.beta`

 `bower install bootstrap#v4.0.0-beta`